CanPixel/BadOptics/README.md

 # 👀 👨🏻 🧠 💭 🎩 🏴‍☠️ 💸

-_“Politicians are specifically tailored to connect and relate as much as possible with the populus, or are they?” 👔👨🏻_
+_“You are specifically tailored to connect and relate as much as possible with the populus, or do whatever” 👔👨🏻_

 Using 8values, altvalues, and a range of political tests, this game ultimately acts as a __‘Gamified Political Compass’__

-This game is built on a nihilism towards the subjectivity of politics, the virtue signalling of political movements despite most of them resulting in imperfect government systems and/or more polarisation.
+Ooh, the subjectivity of politics, the virtue signalling of political movements, all that despite most of them resulting in imperfect government systems and possibly more polarisation.

 _You can’t please everyone,
-...but wanna try? 👀_
+...but would you try? 👀_

 The faith of the political climate is now within your hands!